 The Gibson zone is largely known from surface exploration work and drilling conducted by Noranda from 1989 to 1991.
 Following soil sampling and induced polarization geophysical surveys Noranda exposed precious metal mineralization in hand trenches.
 Trench samples returned 12.86 g/t gold and 144.7 g/t silver over 1.5 meters and 5.35 g/t gold and 2136 g/t silver over 1.7 meters.
 Noranda subsequently drilled 9 holes into the zone, with all 9 holes intersecting significant clay-sericite-quartz altered and pyrite-galena-sphalerite mineralized volcanic rocks, and 8 of the 9 holes intersecting significant gold and silver mineralization.
 The drilling demonstrates a mineralized zone at least 400 metres long and 4.5 metres wide that remains open in all directions.
 In October 2018 CANEX drilled 10 short holes at Gibson.
 The results of that drilling are pending.

 A summary of Noranda's drill results are shown in the table below.

 Available historic drilling, soils, and geophysical data indicate the prospective zone for alteration and mineralization could be at least 1600m long by 600m wide.

 Analogy - Exploration Model

 Historic exploration data show evidence for a large and strong mineralized system at Gibson with very good continuity in the small area tested to date.
-The target is structurally controlled high grade Au-Ag mineralization peripheral to a variably mineralized porphyry or intrusive centre.
-An analogy includes the Snip Mine in British Columbia which produced 1.1 million ounces of gold and has considerable exploration potential remaining.
+The target is structurally controlled epithermal high grade Au-Ag mineralization peripheral to a variably mineralized porphyry or intrusive centre.
+Analogies in British Columbia included the Brucejack Mine, the Lawyers Mine, and Silbak Premier Mine.